-We have reviewed the accompanying interim condensed balance sheet of Nomura International Funding Pte.
-Ltd. as at 30 June 2023 and the related condensed interim statements of comprehensive income, changes in equity and cash flows for the three month period then ended, and material accounting policy information and other explanatory notes.
+We have reviewed the accompanying condensed interim statement of financial position of Nomura International Funding Pte.
+Ltd. as at 30 June 2024 and the related condensed interim statements of comprehensive income, changes in equity and cash flows for the three months period then ended, and material accounting policy information and other explanatory notes.
 Management is responsible for the preparation and fair presentation of these interim financial statements in accordance with IAS 34 Interim Financial Reporting (IAS 34).
 Our responsibility is to express a conclusion on these interim condensed financial statements based on our review.